SonarSource/sonar-scanner-python/README.md

 # Tooling
 ## Formatting

-Run `hatch run tool:format` to run the formatter on all files.
+Run `hatch run tool:format` to run the check the formatting on all files.
+To automatically apply formatting, run `hatch run tool:apply_format`.

 ## Type checking